elastic/logstash-docs-md/docs/lsr/plugins-filters-elastic_integration.md

 ### SSL Trust Configuration [_ssl_trust_configuration]

-When communicating over SSL, this plugin fully-validates the proof-of-identity presented by {{es}} using the system trust store.
+When communicating over SSL, this plugin fully-validates the proof-of-identity presented by Elasticsearch using the system trust store.
 You can provide an *alternate* source of trust with one of:

 * A PEM-formatted list of trusted certificate authorities (see [`ssl_certificate_authorities`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_certificate_authorities))
 * A JKS- or PKCS12-formatted Keystore containing trusted certificates (see [`ssl_truststore_path`](plugins-filters-elastic_integration.md#plugins-filters-elastic_integration-ssl_truststore_path))